macsleep/datalogger/docs/Restful.md

 curl -u "admin:admin" -X PUT -d "wifiPassword=12345678" http://datalogger.local/api/system
 </pre>

-To reset the system the following POST will load default values for all system, serial and modbus settings:
+To reset the system the following DELETE will load default values for all system, serial and modbus settings:
 <pre>
-curl -u "admin:admin" -X POST http://datalogger.local/api/system/reset
+curl -u "admin:admin" -X DELETE http://datalogger.local/api/system
 </pre>

 You should also reset the system whenever you change the number of modbus configurations stored in NVS (Non Volatile Storage).